AudioNet/node-core-audio/README.md

 // Returns whether the audio engine is active bool audio.isActive();

-// Updates the parameters and restarts the engine audio.setOptions({
+// Updates the parameters and restarts the engine.
+All keys from getOptions() are available. audio.setOptions({
 	inputChannels: 2
 });

-// Returns the sample rate of the audio engine int audio.getSampleRate();
+//Returns all parameters
+arraz audio.getOptions();
+=> {
+	inputChannels: int,
+	outputChannels: int,
+	inputDevice: int,
+	outputDevice: int,
+	sampleRate: int,
+	sampleFormat: int,
+	framesPerBuffer: int,
+	interleaved: bool
+};

-// Returns the index of the input audio device int audio.getInputDeviceIndex();
+// Reads buffer of the input of the soundcard and returns as array.
+// Interlaced oder Deinterlaced, depends on your options.
+Default is interlaced.
+// notic: blocking i/o
+array audio.read();

-// Returns the index of the output audio device int audio.getOutputDeviceIndex();
+// Writes the buffer to the output of the soundcard.
+Returns false if underflowed.
+// notic: blocking i/o
+bool audio.write(array input);

-// Returns the name of a given device string audio.getDeviceName( inputDeviceIndex );
+// Returns the name of a given device string audio.getDeviceName( int inputDeviceIndex );

 // Returns the total number of audio devices int audio.getNumDevices();

-// Returns the number of input channels int audio.getNumInputChannels();

-// Returns the number of output channels int audio.getNumOutputChannels();

-// Sets the input audio device audio.setInputDevice( someDeviceId );

-// Sets the output audio device audio.setOutputDevice( someDeviceId );
 ```

 Known Issues / TODO